Fusilli Bolognese in a Dutch Oven

 Add the fusilli with some reserved pasta water.
 Mix the pasta and sauce together.

-Hint: Get the ground beef crisp and caramelized.
+Hint: Get the ground beef crisp and caramelized, starting off the slow cooking.
 Dice the vegetables small.
 Feel free to use a food processor to get the vegetables really small.
-Don’t just add sauce on top of the pasta.
+Once done, don’t just add sauce on top of the pasta.
 Make sure to stir the fusilli and bolognese together for 1-2 minutes.

-- Beef – I make my bolognese with all-beef.
+- Beef – I make my bolognese with all-beef in a dutch oven.
 Using another meat will alter the flavor and method, so I would recommend sticking to beef.

 - Whole Milk – my fusilli bolognese calls for whole milk.
 I have made this recipe with low-fat milk + 2 extra tablespoons butter, and it tasted great.